 International students without financial need may be eligible for merit-based institutional scholarships and athletic awards.

-Room and board at Providence College is $15,590 a year.
-This includes the cost of living in dorms or other campus housing, plus a meal plan that allows you to eat in the school dining facilities.
-Students who live off campus but still want to use the dining facility can pay for a meal plan.
-The cost of board-only is $8,900.
+Housing and campus dining at Providence College is $16,540 a year.
+This number covers the cost of living in dorms or other on-campus housing, plus a meal plan that enables you to eat in the Providence College's on-campus cafeterias and dining halls.

 |Total Estimated Costs|